-Like all St. Louis Music amplifiers, your V3112 is designed by musicians, and built using the finest components available.
-Extensive testing confirms that this amplifier is the absolute best it can be.
+Like all Crate products, your V5 amplifier is designed by musicians and built using only the best components.
+Each amplifier is tested to confirm that it meets our specifications, and we believe that this amplifier is the absolute best that it can be.

-In order to get the most out of your new amplifier, we strongly urge you to read the information contained in this manual before you begin playing.
+In order to get the most out of your new amplifier, please read this manual before you begin playing.